Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Results and discussion

-By adjusting $\epsilon$, we create a controlled environment for assessing the resilience of each model to different level of noise.
-The standard deviation of the Gaussian noise, which is proportional to the magnitude of the sensory observation, ensures that perturbations scale with the measurements, facilitating a fair comparison regardless of their size.
+With the above formulation, we create a controlled environment to assess the resilience of each model to different levels of noise by simply adjusting $\epsilon$.
+Here, $\epsilon$ range from $0\%$ (noise-free) to up to $20\%$.

-Fig. \ref{fig:e5a} indicates that FLRONet-MLP demonstrates strong resilience to noise across all levels of $\epsilon$.
-Unlike other architectures, FLRONet-MLP does not employ Voronoi embedding, meaning that noise affecting a sensor at a particular position does not propagate to its neighboring regions.
-Additionally, the MLP branch net models the sensory measurements independently.
-It relies on the global interactions across the entire input space rather than the localized spatial relationships.
-This formulation inherently limits the impact of local noise, as perturbations in a small subset of input features can be offset in the dense network.
-Fig. \ref{fig:e5a} shows that while FLRONet-MLP is less competitive than FLRONet-FNO under noise-free inputs, it achieves the lowest MAE and RMSE across almost all noise levels.
-Its error increases only gradually as $\epsilon$ rises from $0\%$ to $20\%$.
+Although extremely sensitive to data loss as demonstrated in the previous section, Fig. \ref{fig:9} and Tab. \ref{tab:model_comparison_mae} indicate that FLRONet-MLP demonstrates strong resistance to noise at all levels.
+The lack of an interpolation mechanism due to the absence of a Voronoi embedding layer in FLRONet-MLP also means that noise affecting a sensor at a particular position does not propagate further in the spatial domain.
+The MLP branch network processes the sensor measurements independently and perturbations in a small subset of input features can be offset through the dense layers.
+Fig. \ref{fig:9} shows that while FLRONet-MLP is less competitive than FLRONet under noise-free inputs, it achieves the lowest MAE across all noise levels $\epsilon > 3\%$.
+Its error increases only gradually as $\epsilon$ increases from $0\%$ to $20\%$.

-On the other hand, FLRONet-UNet is much more affected by noise because its skip connections propagate both noise and useful features directly to the output with insufficient processing.
-As seen in the figure, FLRONet-UNet shows a sharp increase in both MAE and RMSE even with small $\epsilon$.
-At \(\epsilon = 10\%\), its MAE exceeds 0.25 m/s, and at \(\epsilon = 20\%\), its RMSE surpasses 0.5 m/s, making it the least robust model under noisy conditions.

-FLRONet-FNO and FNO-3D models are notably effective at managing noise as a result of their utilization of spectral transformations and mode truncations.
-These methods transform the input data in the frequency domain and eliminate redundant high-frequency modes that are often noise-dominated.
-As illustrated in Fig. \ref{fig:e5a}, FLRONet-FNO outperforms FNO-3D when \(\epsilon < 10\%\).
-It is crucial to acknowledge that FLRONet-FNO only filters noise in the spatial domain through its two-dimensional Fourier transformation and mode truncations.
-Conversely, FNO-3D filters noise in both spatial and temporal dimensions.
-The FNO-3D's resistance to elevated noise levels is improved by the additional temporal filtering.

-Although FLRONet-FNO is not strictly the most robust model for handling noisy data compared to FLRONet-MLP and FNO-3D, it remains a practical method in noisy environments due to its strengths.
-As shown in later sections, these strengths include highly efficient super-resolution in both space and time.
-While FLRONet-MLP is completely incapable of doing spatial super-resolution and FNO-3D is also able to achieve super-resolution in both space and time, later analysis shows that FNO-3D is less efficient than FLRONet-FNO.
-Moreover, FLRONet-FNO achieves superior performance under reasonable noise levels.
-Fig. \ref{fig:e5b} indicates that FLRONet-FNO outperforms FNO-3D when $\epsilon \leq 10\%$.
-Even as the noise level increases to \(\epsilon = 12\%\), some distortions become visible as seen in Fig. \ref{fig:e5a}; however, the overall flow structures is well-preserved.
-In practice, sensors are unlikely to generate errors over 10\%.
-In such scenarios, FLRONet-FNO is a better option than FNO-3D due to its versatility, efficiency, and strong performance.